CanSat Mini-Satellite System

 Results & Impact

-• Telemetry range doubled from 100 m → 200 m with self-built antenna.
+• Doubled telemetry range from approximately 100 m to 200 m using a custom-built antenna.

 CAD Model of the miniaturized satellite